title

-Fault was found with the British government's failure to notify Germany early in the crisis that it would go to war on the side of France and Russia.
+Fault was found with the British government's failure to warn Germany early enough to scare the German chancellor Bethmann-Hollweg (while Kaiser Wilhelm was on vacation) into holding back German support for an Austrian war against Serbia.
 The British were accused of supporting France and Russia because they feared Germany as a growing power and wanted to contain or cripple Germany.
 Raymond Poincaré and the French were blamed for encouraging Russia, for wanting to win back Alsace and Lorraine, and for wanting war while circumstances were right.
-Russia was blamed for its hostility to Germany, for drawing its gun first, by mobilizing, against Germany and Austria-Hungary.
+Russia was blamed for its hostility to Germany, for drawing its gun first by mobilizing against Germany and Austria-Hungary.

-Some would conclude that imperialism was the cause of the war.
-Some would see capitalism as having inevitably led to war.
-Some would blame autocracy.
+Some would claim the Great War's cause was imperialism – the root of the conflict having been the forcing of empire onto people.
+Some would reduce the war's cause to autocracy.
+Some reduced it to capitalism's inevitable culmination in war – an inevitability defied by the example of capitalist powers living side by side without war.
 And a few would blame the war ultimately on Satan, some of them seeing Satan as having invaded the body of Wilhelm.

 The falcon cannot hear the falconer;